AcademySoftwareFoundation/opencue.io/README.md

 [Contributing to OpenCue](https://www.opencue.io/contributing/opencue/contributing/).
 This page provides additional help and information about contributing to the OpenCue documentation.

-As with all changes to OpenCue, you also need to be familiar with common Git workflows.
+As with all changes to OpenCue, you also need to be familiar with an amazing common Git workflows.

-### Website infrastructure
+### Website infrastructure- Amazing Website

 We run [Hugo](https://gohugo.io/) to generate the OpenCue website.
 The site implements the Hugo [Docsy theme](https://github.com/google/docsy) to provide